maldworth/gphoto2pp/EXAMPLES.md

 ---------
 This examples shows a few different methods of capturing.
 All of them use the *helper::* which I recommend you use, and also check out [helpers documentation](http://maldworth.github.io/gphoto2pp/namespacegphoto2pp_1_1helper.html).
 * Initializing the cameraWrapper will connect to the first found camera.
 This saves us the time of calling the autoDetect methods.
+* For certain canon, setting the "capture" widget is necessary.
 * Capture Method 1
   Pretty self explanitory in the code.
 Not much else to say.
 * Capture Method 2